Best & Worst Tesla Model 3 Years

 I've ranked each Tesla Model 3 model year so you can avoid picking the worst Tesla Model 3 year and go for the best Tesla Model 3 year!

-The Tesla Model 3 revolutionized electric cars, but not all model years are created equal.
+The Tesla Model 3 revolutionized electric cars, but not all model years are crafted equal.
 Which should you buy, and which should you avoid?

-We’ve analyzed the numbers from NHTSA, Consumer Reports, and Kelley Blue Book to bring you the definitive Model 3 guide.
+We’ve analyzed the figures from NHTSA, Consumer Reports, and Kelley Blue Book to bring you the conclusive Model 3 guide.

-From efficiency to dependability, tech to resale values, we’ve got you covered.
+From efficiency to reliability, tech to resale values, we’ve got you covered.

 Related:Best & Worst Tesla Model Y YearsBest & Worst Tesla Model S YearsBest & Worst Tesla Model X Years